July 1922

 Curran J M (1980), pg 239; O’Callaghan (2018), pg 108; Corbett (2008), pg 84

 Pro-Treaty forces shell Millmount Barracks in Drogheda which had been occupied by anti-Treaty forces but the latter had evacuated the building before the shelling began.
-One civilian, Alice Slowwy, was killed in this operation.
+One civilian, Alice Slowwy, is killed in this operation.

 Hall (2019), pg 104

 Frank Aiken, O/C 4th Northern Division, writes to Mulcahy saying he will stay neutral, calls for an end to the fighting and calls for the removal of the Oath from the Treaty because “you have the simple national abhorrence of swearing allegiance to a foreign king and allowing part of the Nation to be ruled by people who have a sworn loyalty to that king.”
-He also calls for a new IRA army convention and a new constitution framed by the Dáil.
-At a subsequent meeting, Mulcahy rejects Aiken’s proposals but Aiken confirms his neutrality.
-(Aiken, with Mulcahy’s approval, goes to Limerick to take part in the peace talks happening there – see July 7th and 8th.)

 Macardle (1999), pgs 761-762; Curran J M (1980), pg 240

-Parkinson (2004), pg 299; McDermott (2001), pg 259
+Parkinson (2004), pg 299; McDermott (2001), pg 259; Parkinson (2020), pg 243

-Dorney (2017), pgs 147-148
+Dorney (2017), pgs 147-148; Kissane (2005), pg 81

 Ó Duibhir (2011), pgs 157-158

-The last remaining anti-Treaty men holding out in O’Connell St. surrender- they are led by Cathal Brugha who is shot dead after refusing to lay down his arms.
-A large number of the anti-Treaty forces in O’Connell St (including leaders such as Traynor, de Valera, Barton, Art O’Connor, Stack) had slipped away in the previous days.
+A large number of the anti-Treaty men in O’Connell St (including leaders such as Traynor, de Valera, Barton, Art O’Connor, Stack) had slipped away in the previous days.
 Large parts of O’Connell St and the Four Courts are in ruins – damage estimated at between 3 and 4 million pounds.

 Macardle (1999), pgs 753-754; Curran J M (1980), pg 236; Dorney (2017), pgs 96-97 & 103; Townshend (2014), pg 410